zhangzilun/DAG-GEN/README.md

 # dag-gen-gnn

-A constraint-aware workflow DAG generator with few-shot guidance for real-time scheduling evaluation.
+A Constraint-aware DAG Taskset Generator with Few-shot Guidance for Real-Time Scheduling Evaluation

 ## Overview